-For the Construction segment, the Group remains focused on executing our order book of S\$36.2 million as at 31 December 2023 to be delivered progressively over the contract period.

-The Group will continue to look towards expanding our pre-cast and prefabrication business, which has benefited from growing demand resulting from the Singapore government's drive to adopt Design for Manufacturing and Assembly ("DfMA") and Prefabricated Bathroom Unit ("PBU") to enhance productivity and manage labour constraints.
-The adoption will bring about better efficiency and cost savings for the Construction industry as a whole and hence provide more business opportunities for the Group ahead.
+For the Construction segment, the Group remains focused on executing our order book of S\$34.8 million as at 31 December 2024 to be delivered progressively over the contract period.
+The Group will continue to look towards expanding our pre-cast and prefabrication business, capitalising on the growing local construction demand to enhance productivity and better manage labour costs.
+The Group will look into manufacturing technology to bring about better efficiency and cost savings in the execution of our order book.

-The Group's Real Estate Investment segment reported revenue of S\$36.6 million in FY2023, an increase of 36.1% from S\$26.9 million in FY2022, mainly attributable to the improvement in bed rates and occupancy for the Group's Tuas South Dormitory compared with FY2022.
+The Group's Real Estate Investment segment reported revenue of S\$47.2 million in FY2024, an increase of S\$10.6 million from S\$36.6 million in FY2023, mainly attributable to the improvement in bed rates and occupancy for the Group's Tuas South Dormitory compared with FY2023.